maddes8cht/maddes8cht.github.io/README.md

 ![vscode](https://source.unsplash.com/800x90/?vscode)
 ![blender](https://source.unsplash.com/800x110/?blender3d)

 I like the clean and customizable interface of the minima theme.
+I'm still exploring what one can do with it - it's amazing!

 Here is a simple
 ## Codebox